fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ![](./images/my-first-cashbox/download.png "https://portal-sandbox.fiskaltrust.TLD/CashBox#/")

-This assembles the appropriate binary packages for your CashBox and may take a couple of seconds.
+The downloaded Middleware package assembles the appropriate binary packages for your CashBox and may take a while.
 Once your browser prompts you for the file download, save the file to your hard disk.

 ### Deployment

-Unzip the archive you just downloaded into the directory where you'd like to deploy the Middleware.
-Once that is complete you can start your Middleware instance with the test script `test.cmd` (_please make sure to launch it with **administrative privileges**_).
+Unzip the archive you downloaded into the directory where you'd like to deploy the Middleware.
+Once that is complete, you can start your Middleware instance with the test script `test.cmd` (_please make sure to launch it with **administrative privileges**_).

 :::info

-As we downloaded the online launcher the archive only comes with the launcher stub and the Middleware will fetch all additionally required packages upon the first start.
-This may delay the first start by a couple of seconds.
+As we downloaded the online launcher, the archive only comes with the launcher stub, and the Middleware will fetch all additionally required packages upon the first start.
+The download of additionally required packages may delay the first start by a couple of seconds.

 :::